NorthernMan54/homebridge-alexa/README.md

 # Voice commands supported

 * Alexa discover devices
-* Alexa, turn on the _______
+* Alexa, turn on _______
-* Alexa, turn off the _______
+* Alexa, turn off _______
 * Alexa, set ______ to number percent
+* Alexa, what is the temperature in the ______

 # Getting access to the Alexa homebridge-alexa homeskill beta

-Send me a direct message via slack / Homebridge at NorthernMan54 with your amazon login.
+Please send me a direct message via the Slack for Homebridge with your Amazon login to be enrolled.
 I will then enroll yourself into the beta.

 # Alexa Home Skill configuration

 1. To enable Alexa Homeskill account linking you need to create an account for yourself at https://homebridge.cloudwatch.net

 2. Search for the homebridge skill on the Alexa App/Web site, and link you Amazon account to the account you created above.
+If you can't find the HomeBridge HomeSkill, you need be setup on the BETA test.
+Please send me a direct message via the Slack for Homebridge with your Amazon login to be enrolled.

 # Homebridge Installation